moawia-eldow/Run_Analysis_Project/README.md

   > features_vec <- as.vector(feature_table$V2)

--generate a vector of variables of distinct values by adding "Subject" and "Activity" to feature_vec using function make.unique(), and send the result to variables_vec by scripts:
+- generate a vector of variables of distinct values by adding "Subject" and "Activity" to feature_vec using function make.unique(), and send the result to variables_vec by scripts:

    > variables_vec <- make.unique(c("Subject", "Activity", feature_vec))

--label the names of data frame - uci_har_data with this vector of variables - varibles_vec using function names() by the script:
+- label the names of data frame - uci_har_data with this vector of variables - varibles_vec using function names() by the script:

   > names(uci_har_data) <- variables_vec

--extract the measures which contains "main()" and "std()" from the names of hci_har_data using the function select_vars() and send the result to vector - measures_mean_std - by the script:
+- extract the measures which contains "main()" and "std()" from the names of hci_har_data using the function select_vars() and send the result to vector - measures_mean_std - by the script:

  > measures_mean_std <- select_vars(names(uci_har_data), contains("mean()"), contains("std()"))